 The word “rebrand” might be a misnomer.
 After all, your brand is the very essence of your company.
-How could you possibly change the mission and vision without just starting a whole new business?
-When you decide it’s time to rebrand your business, this is something you really must keep in mind.
-You want to make changes, reach more of your buyers, and maybe upgrade your current image, but the last thing you want to do is become unrecognizable.
+How can you change the mission and vision without starting a new business?
+When you decide it’s time to rebrand your business, you must keep this in mind.
+You want to make changes, reach more of your buyers, and upgrade your current image, but the last thing you want to do is become unrecognizable.

 How, then, can you rebrand without losing your identity?
 These five steps will help.